For overall facial geometry

 Is it safe to chew mastic gum every day?

-Daily mastic gum chewing is generally safe when limited to 45 minutes total with rest periods between sessions.
-Our study found that exceeding 90 minutes daily or chewing continuously without breaks increased TMJ risk.
-Two rest days per week prevented overuse symptoms in all participants.
+Daily mastic gum chewing is generally safe when limited to about 45 minutes total with rest periods between sessions.
+Exceeding 90 minutes daily or chewing continuously without breaks raises TMJ risk.
+Two rest days per week is the common-sense ceiling to prevent overuse symptoms.

 What's the difference between mastic gum and regular gum for jaw training?

 Mastic gum maintains consistent hardness throughout 15-minute sessions, while regular gum softens within 2-3 minutes and provides minimal resistance.
-Our participants using regular gum showed 70% less improvement compared to those using pharmaceutical-grade mastic gum with proper hardness levels.
+Regular gum produces meaningfully less masseter adaptation than pharmaceutical-grade mastic gum with proper hardness levels.

 Related articles